-Meru National Park was established in 1968 and it features diversity of habitats and wildlife species and this makes it a natural wonder of its own for you to explore and discover while on safari in Africa.
-The prominent wildlife species for visitors to catch a glimpse at this park include leopards, cheetah, elephants, zebras, lion, buffaloes, leopards, hippos, lesser kudu, Oryx, gerenuk, hartebeests, gazelle, rhino, giraffe and many more.
-Meru National Park also refuges reptiles especially the cobra, python and puff adder.
-Meanwhile its Rivers feature several hippos, crocodiles and many more water species.
-About 300 bird species thrive within the park and the notable ones include the pel’s fishing owl, Kingfishers, rollers, bee eaters, starlings and weavers, the unique palm nut vulture, sunbirds peter’s fin foot, red necked falcon, Heuglins courser, hornbills, secretary birds, eagles, brown backed woodpecker and many more.
+Meru National Park was established in 1968 and it features a diversity of habitats and wildlife species this makes it a natural wonder of its own for you to explore and discover while on safari in Africa.
+The prominent wildlife species for visitors to catch a glimpse at this park include leopards, cheetah, elephants, zebras, lions, buffaloes, leopards, hippos, lesser kudu, Oryx, gerenuk, hartebeests, gazelle, rhino, giraffe, and many more.
+Meru National Park also refuges reptiles, especially the cobra, python, and puff adder.
+Meanwhile, its Rivers feature several hippos, crocodiles, and many more water species.
+About 300 bird species thrive within the park and the notable ones include the pel’s fishing owl, Kingfishers, rollers, bee-eaters, starlings and weavers, the unique palm nut vulture, sunbirds peter’s fin foot, red-necked falcon, Heuglins courser, hornbills, secretary birds, eagles, brown-backed woodpecker and many more.

 Getting to Meru National Park